Sanglorian/orcus/Orcus Rulebook - current.md

 - Attack rolls against you have combat advantage.

 ## Slowed
-- Your speed for any form of movement other than teleportation is reduced to 2 and can't be increased.
+- Your speed for any form of movement other than teleportation is reduced to 2 if it was higher than 2.

+The slowed condition setting your speed to 2 applies *after* all other modifiers to your speed have been applied.
+For example, if you are subject to a power that gives you a -2 penalty to speed, and your speed is normally 6, then your speed while slowed is 2.

+However, note that slowed affects your speed, not your movement.
+For example, if you take the Dash action (allowing you to move your speed +2), you can move 4 since your speed is 2.

 ## Stunned